 All CLA students earning BA degrees must complete a capstone project.
-To satisfy this requirement, English majors choose from ENGL 3960W, ENGW 3960W, and ENGL 3883V (two-semester summa thesis; see "Honors" below).
-Students completing multiple BA majors may choose to complete their capstone project in another major and substitute four elective upper-level ENGL/W credits for ENGL/W 3960W.
-Students who are completing English majors but not earning BA degrees (that is, those who are earning a different type of undergraduate degree and adding English as an "outside" major) must complete ENGL/W 3960W.
+To satisfy this requirement, English majors choose from ENGL 3885W, ENGW 3885W, and ENGL 3883V (see "Honors" below).
+Students completing multiple BA majors may choose to complete their capstone project in another major and substitute four elective upper-level ENGL/W credits for ENGL/W 3885W.
+Students who are completing English majors but not earning BA degrees (that is, those who are earning a different type of undergraduate degree and adding English as an "outside" major) must complete ENGL/W 3885W.

-ENGL and ENGW 3960W both require department permission to register.
-English majors apply to a capstone seminar by submitting an application form with the requisite application materials to Lind 227.
-ENGL 3960W will include topics in literature and language, while ENGW 3960W is a creative writing workshop in either poetry or fiction and non-fiction.
+ENGL and ENGW 3885W both require department permission to register.
+English majors receive permission to register for a capstone seminar by submitting the capstone request form (including a writing sample for admission to a creative writing workshop).
+ENGL 3885W will include topics in literature and language, while ENGW 3885W is a creative writing workshop in either poetry or fiction and non-fiction.

 Prerequisites for Admission

-Prerequisites for admission to ENGL and ENGW 3960W include the following:
+Prerequisites for admission to ENGL and ENGW 3885W include the following:

 - English major status

 - Completion of ENGL 3001W with a minimum grade of C-

 - Priority will be given to students who plan to graduate in the term they are requesting to take the capstone seminar